vamshipv/UserProject/README.md

 > User Interface Layer

-> Used Class Library for BLL and DAL
+> Used Class Library for BLL and DAL and DALEntityEF

 > CRUD